Ricky-Codes-14/Ricky-Codes-14/README.md

-- 👋 Hi, I’m @Ricky-Codes-14
+- 👋 Hi, I’m @Ricky-Codes-14 - Ricardo
-- 👀 I’m interested in Software and Web Development
+- 👀 I’m a Software and Web Developer based in South Africa
-- 🎓 I have a degree in Computer Sciences
+- 🎓 I am currently studying to be a Systems Developer at AIE (Academic Instiute of Excellence)